 Once Google Analytics is done filtering, voila, you should have your list of high traffic, high bounce rate areas.

-Finding these areas is not the same as fixing these, of course.
-Once you have the list, you can then roll your sleeves and get to the bottom of the issue.
-You can start making obvious fixes if there are any to be had, or start split tests on the page after you’ve come up with potential improvements.
+Finding these areas are not the same as fixing these, of course.
+Once you have the list, you can then roll your sleeves and get to the bottom of the issue – you can start making obvious fixes if there are any to be had, or start split tests on the page after you’ve come up with potential improvements.